Tangerine995/pathway_repurposing/README.md

 If you cannot find the cell line you need, you may also use the script provided to produce your own pathsig.

 ## Drug screening with interested pathways
+The drug screening process takes your interesed pathway as input and screens L1000 profiles for possible drug candidates.
+The profiles will be ranked by their pathway scores in output.

 Note that any KEGG pathways you are interested in can be used as pathway feature for drug screening.

+## Analyze your results
+The screening results will contain a long list of drugs.
+You can further check their experiment information, target or structure to find the best candidate

 ## Citation